Request for Proposals (RFP)

 - Programs must be able to track and demonstrate cost-effective, measurable outcomes utilizing the CaPA quantitative reporting spreadsheet (e.g. number of newly registered voters).

-- Preference will be given to programs that incorporate relational organizing tactics, i.e. volunteers and supporters reaching out directly to their friends and family via text, call, or on social media.
+- Preference will be given to programs that incorporate relational organizing tactics, i.e. volunteers and supporters reaching out directly to their friends and family.

 - Organizations with an annual budget of over $2 million are eligible to apply for grant funding to support youth civic engagement work, but not legislative engagement work.

-Please complete the following RFP by March 10th, and earlier if possible.
+Please complete the following RFP by July 10th.
 The RFP will be updated if grantmaking ends.
 501(c)(3), 501(c)(4), and PAC organizations are welcome to apply.
 Please indicate the legal status of your organization in the proposal.

 Clean and Prosperous America RFP